Namitha-anna-koshy/scratch-learn/README.md

 This isn’t a tutorial.
 It’s more of a "watch-me-struggle" diary.

 **Please don’t judge too hard.
 I already did that myself.**

 ---

-##  Motivation?

-No. Just streaks.
-I wanted green squares on GitHub.
-That’s it.
-That’s the tweet.

----